KWMSources/pedSyncer/README.md

 # FAQ

+**Can I use this for my project?**

+Yes, but I don't recommend it to use it for "production", because it is not tested for a large amount of players.
+Bugs and issues can also appear.

+**Can I change the experiments code?**

+Yes.
+If you find some possibilities for improvements please tell me about it.
+If you use it to develop your idea or for new exciting stuff, I would be happy if you show me.

+**Can you upload the pedSyncer-Service as a central service for all pedSyncer-user?**

+I don't plan to do this.
+I think a central service would be a big risk for the stability.
+DDoS-Attacks, bottle necks, ...
+I think it would be better for you to run it by yourself.

+**Why do you this or that?**

+Ask me on a discord channel on the AltV-discord or contact me on pm.

+**Can I buy this for an exclusive use?**

+No, it is an open source experiment.

+**I use c# - can you develop it for c#?**

+Currently I don't plan to transfer this experiment to c#.

 # Special Thanks

 - Goes to Durty for his navMesh-Dump and navMesh-Framework.
 Visit https://github.com/DurtyFree/gta-v-data-dumps
-- Goes to Dirty-Gaming - I've learned a lot their and its sad that I leaved this project but the show must go on! <3
+- Goes to Dirty-Gaming - I've learned a lot there and its sad that I leaved this project but the show must go on! <3